Tracks (2013 film): Summary

-In 1977, Robyn Davidson moves to Alice Springs planning to start a cross country trip of 2700 km crossing the Australian deserts to the Indian Ocean with her dog and four dromedary camels.
+In 1977, Robyn Davidson moves to Alice Springs planning to start a cross country trip of 2700 km crossing the Australian deserts to the Indian Ocean with her dog, Diggity, and four dromedary camels.

-For awhile Robyn works for farmers, learning the way to train camels in exchange for board and camels.
+For a while, Robyn works for farmers, learning the way to train camels in exchange for board and camels.
 A group of friends come to visit her and introduce her to National Geographic photographer Rick Smolan.
-When Robyn mentions that she is short of funds needed for the trip Rick suggests she write to National Geographic for funding.
+When Robyn mentions that she is short of funds needed for the trip, Rick suggests she write to National Geographic for funding.

-National Geographic buys the rights to Robyn's story and provides her with funding for the trip but also makes it part of the deal that Rick takes pictures for the story.
+National Geographic buys the rights to Robyn's story and provides her with funding for the trip, but also make it part of the deal that Rick takes pictures for the story.
 Robyn finds Rick and his photographs frustrating.

-At one of the stops where Rick photographs her Robyn lashes out.
-They later have sex which Rick interprets as the start of a relationship while Robyn only meant is as a casual fling.
+At one of the stops where Rick photographs her, Robyn lashes out.
+They later have sex, which Rick interprets as the start of a relationship, while Robyn only means it as a casual fling.

-Later they encounter a group of indigenous people.
+Later, they encounter a group of indigenous people.
 Rick takes photos of a private ceremony which Robyn disapproves of.
-Afterwards Robyn learns her trip runs through sacred land which women are not allowed to pass through without a guide.
-Because of Rick's actions no one wants to help her.
-However while she is headed around the land Robyn encounters a group of indigenous men who, hearing of her dilemma, decide to help her.
-A Mr. Eddy, a respected elder, travels with Robyn as a guide and the two form a close bond with Robyn inviting him on an extra leg of her trip.
+Afterwards, Robyn learns her trip runs through sacred land, which women are not allowed to pass through without a guide.
+Because of Rick's actions, no one wants to help her.
+Later Robyn encounters a group of indigenous men who, hearing of her dilemma, decide to help her.
+A Mr. Eddy, a respected elder, travels with Robyn as a guide, and the two form a close bond, with Robyn inviting him on an extra leg of her trip.
+She gifts him a rifle.

+Diggity is poisoned by strychnine and Robyn has to put her down, her trip seems to spiral with reporters and Rick showing up looking for her as they thought her missing.
+Briefly she decides to give up on the trip but after Rick promises to send the mass of reporters off in a different direction she finishes what she started, arriving to only the one lens of Rick’s camera.